All applications must be submitted by midnight on January 31, 2024.

 Can I have a job in addition to being in the program?

 Texas A&M University considers this a full-time job.
 You need to discuss this with your mentor and probably one of the program coordinators.
 It might work for some projects and not for others.

-Students receive a stipend in of $6,330 for the 13-week program.
+Students receive a stipend of $6,786 for the 13-week program.
 The stipend is paid in two checks: the end of May and the first week of July for the last two weeks of the program.